-2. ABSTRACT: A summary written in both Spanish and English, each no more than 1 page.
-The abstract describes the project and explains its significance in a manner that is readily understandable to a non-archaeologist.

-3. PROJECT DESCRIPTION: A description of the proposed project, not to exceed 5 pages of Times New Roman 12-point font double-spaced for English proposals and not to exceed 6 pages of Times New Roman 12-point font double-spaced for Spanish proposals.
+- 1. ABSTRACT: A summary written in both Spanish and English, each no more than 1 page.
+The abstract describes the project and explains its significance in a manner that is readily understandable to a non-specialist. - 2.
+PROJECT DESCRIPTION: A description of the proposed project, not to exceed 5 pages of Times New Roman 12-point font double-spaced for English proposals and not to exceed 6 pages of Times New Roman 12-point font double-spaced for Spanish proposals.
 Page counts are exclusive of cover sheet, maps, photographs, bibliography, and appendix with curriculum vitae.
-If the proposed project is part of a larger research program, please briefly describe how this project relates to the larger project's objectives.
-The project description should begin with an introduction to the project and the subject of the research.
-It should explain the intellectual justification for the research project, the research objectives, the methods, and the work plan to meet the goals and objectives.
+If the proposed project is part of a larger research program, briefly describe how this project relates to the larger project's objectives.
+The project description should begin with an introduction to the research goals.
+It should explain the (1) intellectual justification for the research, (2) research objectives and how they build on prior research, (3) relevant data and how they will be evaluated to reach conclusions (this is particularly important), (4) methods, and (5) work plan and schedule to meet the goals.
 The research problem should be compelling and understandable to an archaeologist or an art historian who works outside of the region.
-The project description should also describe the qualifications of the investigators and collaborators, the schedule for completing the project, and any plans for publication and dissemination of the results.

-4. BUDGET: A budget of research expenses in US dollars with justification of each item must be included.
+The project description also should note the qualifications of the investigators and collaborators and plans for publication and dissemination of results. - 3.
+BUDGET: A budget of research expenses in US dollars with justification of each item must be included.
 For airfares, please indicate who will be supported by this line item.
 Salaries of principal investigators will not be paid.
 Salaries and fees for in-country personnel mandated by the host country's permit regulations are allowed.
-Contact the H. and T. King Grant Administrator at the SAA with any questions: <a href="https://www.https://wwww.https://wwww.https://www.https://www.h

-5. PERMITS: Proposals must include a statement on obtaining permission from the host country to conduct the project.
+Contact the H. and T. King Grant Administrator at the SAA with any questions: <a href="https://https:/ - 4.
+PERMITS: Proposals must include a statement on obtaining permission from the host country to conduct the project.
 If permits have been granted, the proposal should state this.
 We realize that until a grant is awarded, the application for a permit is usually not possible, unless the awardee's research is part of an ongoing project.
 In either case, the proposal should state which permits are required and the steps that will be taken to secure necessary permissions, if this has not yet been completed.
 The SAA cannot advance funds until grantees submit proof that work is able to commence (e.g., travel to field work country is allowed, permits have been obtained, etc.).